-Trump tells NY cop during 9/11 remarks 'I think you're going to be happy' when asked if he'll run again
+Trump pays tribute to 9/11 during visit to New York police precinct, hints at 2024 run

 The former president, a New York native, spoke briefly before a group of NYPD officers on Sept.
 11

-Former President Trump on Saturday hinted that he might run for president again in 2024.
+Former President Trump on Saturday hinted that he might run for president again in 2024 during a visit on the 20th anniversary of 9/11 to the New York Police Department's (NYPD) 17th precinct.

 The former president, a New York native, spoke briefly about the Sept.
-11, 2001, attack on the World Trade Center and Afghanistan while visiting the New York Police Department's (NYPD) 17th precinct before taking questions from officers.
+11, 2001, attack on the World Trade Center, the recent Afghanistan withdrawal and took questions from the police officers.

+Trump called the 20th anniversary of 9/11 a "very sad day for a lot of reasons," referring to both the attack and the botched withdrawal of U.S. troops from Afghanistan in recent weeks, and praised the brave NYPD officers.

+"I grew up with you and you are New York's finest.
+You're incredible people.
+I know many of you," said Trump.

+The former president also called Biden's withdrawal from Afghanistan "gross incompetence" and criticized other aspects of the U.S. withdrawal.

-"That's a tough question," Trump responded when asked whether he'd run for president a second time.
+When asked by a NYPC officer whether he'd run for president a second time, Trump responded, "That's a tough question."

 "Actually, for me, it's an easy question.
-I mean, I know what I'm going to do, but I'm not supposed to be talking about it yet from the standpoint of campaign finance laws, which, frankly, are ridiculous."
+I mean, I know what I'm going to do, but I'm not supposed to be talking about it yet from the standpoint of campaign finance laws, which, frankly, are ridiculous," said Trump.

 TRUMP HONORS BRAVE FIRST RESPONDERS ON 9/11, TAKES SHOT AT BIDEN'S AFGHANISTAN ‘INCOMPETENCE’